Archive product

 Description

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally radiate glamour and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
+These were highly ornate, luxurious furniture pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian or French artisans.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for exclusive antique pieces suitable for your interior.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+The most important aspect of prestigious antique furniture is originality.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information